Alex Caffi

 Caffi participated in 75 Grands Prix, debuting on 7 September 1986.
-In 2006, he raced in the inaugural season of the Grand Prix Masters formula for retired Formula One drivers.
+In 2006, he raced in the Grand Prix Masters series for retired Formula One drivers.
 He currently serves as the team owner of Academy Motorsport in the NASCAR Euro Series, and acted as an owner-driver whilst it operated as Alex Caffi Motorsport.

 Early life

 Alessandro Giuseppe Caffi was born on 18 March 1964 in Rovato, Brescia, Northern Italy.
 He spent three years in Italian Formula Three from 1984 to 1986, finishing runner-up in 1984 and 1985, then third in 1986.
 In 1985 he was also the winner of the FIA European Formula 3 Cup.